 - CIOs can decrease project complexity and meet scalability and security requirements by working with external IoT providers for technology selection, architecture development, and solution implementation.
 Out-tasking during this phase of work enables CIOs to bridge the organization’s skills gaps and mitigate risk.

 - CIOs that leverage external technology vendors’ expertise to drive insights gain more value from IoT data.
 In addition, it’s critical that CIOs build data governance policies that define ownership, sharing, management, and usage to make sure the organization’s data is being handled by all parties correctly.

-By learning how your peers approached IoT project planning and leveraged IoT solutions providers, you can set your organization up for success.
-Download Three Strategies to Achieve Better-Than-Planned Outcomes for IoT Projects to gain data-driven insights and explore Gartner’s detailed recommendations for CIOs.
+By learning how your peers approach IoT project planning and leverage IoT solutions providers, you can set your organization up for success.

 Interested in getting started with the industrial IoT?
 Download our State of IIoT report to gain insights into where the industrial innovation market is today—and where it’s headed.